leerasabrina/freelancer_client_side/README.md

 Live Site URL: https://dancing-pie-6c5e2d.netlify.app/

 * About the Website
-SkillHunt is a freelancing platform where users can post tasks and connect with freelancer.
+SkillHunt is a freelancing platform where users can post tasks and connect with freelancers.
 It is designed to make task management easy and efficient for both task posters and freelancers.

 # Key Features
 - Add Task Section: Registered users can post new tasks and hire freelancers to work on them.